destinmoulton/djblasterbundle/README.md

 ### Technical Details

-The bundle was built using Symfony 2.6 with standard Twig templates and the Doctrine ORM.
+The bundle was built using Symfony 2 and upgraded to Symfony 3.3.
+It uses standard Twig templates and the Doctrine ORM.
 The frontend is built using Angular JS.
 Twitter Bootstrap is used for the page components and style.

 ### Dependencies